The Difference Between Constructive and Destructive Anger

 Emotions are our bodies’ method of communicating with us.
 For example, anger is an emotion that is frequently associated with a desire for control.
 It is often our bodies’ way of informing us that we feel out of control or have been violated.

 Anger might make us want to gain or regain control over a situation.
 Though we have stigmatized anger, it is not a negative emotion.
-On the contrary, constructive anger help your body prepare for a threatening environment and help you deal with an unexpected situation.
+On the contrary, constructive anger helps your body prepare for a threatening environment and helps you deal with an unexpected situation.

 Destructive anger, including volatile and explosive anger, is harmful as they are associated with negative thoughts about an individual or incident.